-For occurrents, editor-note(occurrent)[s-dependence obtains between every process and its participants in the sense that, as a matter of necessity, this process could not have existed unless these or those participants existed also.
-A process may have a succession of participants at different phases of its unfolding.
-Thus there may be different players on the field at different times during the course of a football game; but the process which is the entire game s-depends_on all of these players nonetheless.
-Some temporal parts of this process will s-depend_on on only some of the players.]
+Occurrents, too, may stand in s-dependence relations to independent continuants.
+S-dependence obtains between every process and its independent continuant participants in the sense that, as a matter of necessity, this process could not have existed unless these or those independent continuant participants existed also.
+A process may have a succession of such participants at different phases of its unfolding.
+Thus there may be different players on the field at different times during the course of a football game; then some temporal parts of the game will then s-depend_on only some of the players.]
+Thus if a football match m consists of two halves, m1 and m2, in which a player j is on the field during the first but not during the second half.
+Then the whole match m is dependent on j, and the first half of the match m1 is dependent on j, but the second half of the match m2 – that temporal part of the whole process – is not dependent on j.
+(He participates in the whole match, but not in the second half.)